openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 .. _Set Section Highlights:

 =========================================
-Send Weekly Highlight Emails
+Send Highlight Emails
 =========================================

-To send weekly highlight emails to your learners, you must first set highlights for each section.
-When you have set section highlights, you then enable the **Weekly Highlight Emails** setting.
+To send highlight emails to your learners, you must first set highlights for each section.
+When you have set section highlights, you then enable the **Course Highlight Emails** setting.

 The number of highlights that you have set for a section is visible in the course outline, below the name of the section.